Tungsten Carbide Rings

 What is a tungsten carbide ring?

-Common Nozzle Hole Structures
+Common Seal Rings Hole Structures

 The structural design of tungsten carbide rings dictates core performance metrics like sealing efficiency, load – bearing capacity, and wear resistance, directly influencing their in industrial applications.